Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

-The following convergence theorem is our second main result in this section; its proof is in Sec.~\ref{sec-shad1}.
-All conditions can be met in our RL application (cf.\ Thm.~\ref{thm-rvi-ql2}).
-Recall $L_h$, the Lipschitz constant of $h$ w.r.t.\ $\| \cdot\|_\infty$.
+The following convergence theorem is our second main result in this section; its proof is given in Sec.~\ref{sec-shad}.
+All conditions can be met in our RL applications (see Sec.~\ref{sec-2.3}).
+Let $L_h$ be the Lipschitz constant of $h$ under $\| \cdot\|_\infty$---this norm is chosen because, in our RL applications, an effective bound on $L_h$ under this norm can be obtained with minimal or no model knowledge (see Sec.~\ref{sec-2.3}).